Victor-Sifiso-Xaba/politicalprofile/README.md

-# Political Profile Core Values
+# Political Profile: Core Values

 ## Description:
-Core Values or political core values are the core values of a political candidate.
+Core Values or political profile are the core values of a political candidate.
 The website offers 10 selections of the core values of the political candidate.
 The creative designer for the 10 core values designs is Victor Sifiso Xaba.

 ## Table of Contents:
 - [Installation](#installation)